Pandapip1/multiaddr-access-type/draft-multiaddraccesstype.md

 1. The enclosing quotes are removed.
 2. Any linear whitespace is removed.
-3. The remaining material is decoded using the URL decoding scheme specified in {{!RFC 1738}}.
+3. The remaining material is decoded using the URL decoding scheme specified in {{!RFC1738}}.
 The result of this operation is the original multiaddr.

 The following example shows how a long muliaddr is handled: